Semi-trailer truck: Continental Europe

 The maximum overall length in the EU and EEA member states was 18.75 m with a maximum weight of 40 or 44 t if carrying an ISO container.
 However, rules limiting the semi-trailers to 16.5 m and 18.75 m are met with trucks carrying a standardized 7.82 m body with one additional 7.82 m body on tow as a trailer.
 25.25 m truck combinations were developed under the branding of EcoCombi which influenced the name of EuroCombi for an ongoing standardization effort where such truck combinations shall be legal to operate in all jurisdictions of the European Economic Area.
-With the 50% increase in cargo weight, the fuel efficiency increases with an average of 20% with a corresponding relative decrease in carbon emissions and with the added benefit of one third fewer trucks on the road.
+With the 50% increase in cargo weight, the fuel efficiency increases an average of 20% with a corresponding relative decrease in carbon emissions and with the added benefit of one third fewer trucks on the road.
 The 1996 EU regulation defines a Europe Module System (EMS) as it was implemented in Sweden.
 The wording of EMS combinations and EuroCombi are now used interchangeably to point to truck combinations as specified in the EU document; however, apart from Sweden and Finland, the EuroCombi is only allowed to operate on specific roads in other EU member states.
 Since 1996 Sweden and Finland formally won a final exemption from the European Economic Area rules with 60 tonne and 25.25 m combinations.
 From 2006, 25.25 m truck trailer combinations are to be allowed on restricted routes within Germany, following a similar (on-going) trial in The Netherlands.
 Similarly, Denmark has allowed 25.25 m combinations on select routes.
 These vehicles will run a 60 t weight limit.
 Two types are to be used: 1) a 26-tonne truck pulling a dolly and semi-trailer, or 2) an articulated tractor unit pulling a B-double, member states gained the ability to adopt the same rules.
 In Italy the maximum permitted weight (unless exceptional transport is authorized) is 44 tonnes for any kind of combination with five axles or more.
 Czech Republic has allowed 25.25 m combinations with a permission for a selected route.